 They are square-shaped, higher, and protruding crossbars.
-That means load bars will create more drag and wind noise because of more space for vortexes.
+That means load bars will create more drag and wind noise because of more vortex space.

-On the other hand, the edge bars are usually circular or oval and are a lot more aerodynamic than load bars.
+On the other hand, the edge bars are usually circular or oval and are much more aerodynamic than load bars.
 Thus, less noisy than the load bars.

 7. Remove The Roof Rack